"If it won't perk -

 transpire waste water (effluent... see Septic 101) into the absorption area.
 Drip emitter systems use active means to

 do the work.
 They pump the effluent into the ground in the absorption areas.
-Drip emitter systems have been around

 for about twenty years.
 They were developed in Israel as a means of reclaiming desert areas using fresh water to provide